-Assistant Professor, Nephrology
+Associate Professor, Nephrology

 The overall Patient Rating score is the average of responses to the nine questions listed below.
 The questions are from the Press Ganey Patient Satisfaction Survey.
 Responses are measured on a 1 to 5 scale, where 1 represents "very poor" and 5 represents "very good."

 Comments are taken from the Care Provider section of the Press Ganey Patient Satisfaction Survey.
 Comments are posted exactly as they are written.
 Comments are added weekly.
 To protect patient privacy and confidentiality, patient names are not included.

 This is one of the best Dr.'s I have, but all my Dr.'s at WFBH are great. #1.
 The very best.

 I've always received excellent care from *Dr. A. Hawfield.
 I'm more than satisfied with her.

 All of the above were very professional & were concerned about me.

 First visit to *Dr. Hawfield by referral of family doctor.
 Would never want to see anyone other than *Dr. Hawfield.